cocos/cocos-docs/en/publish/publish-huawei-quick-games.md

 - **Small Packet Mode**

   This item is optional.
 The in-package volume of the quick game contains code and resources that cannot exceed 10M, and resources can be loaded via network requests. **Small Packet Mode** is to help users keep the script files in the quick game package, other resources are uploaded to the remote server, and downloaded from the remote server as needed.
-And the download, cache and version management of remote resources, Cocos Creator has already helped the user.
-What the user needs to do is the following steps:
+And the download, cache and version management of remote resources, Cocos Creator has already done that for developers.
+What the developer needs to do are the following steps:

   1. When building, check the **Small Packet Mode** and fill in the **Small Packet Mode Server Path**.